manojpawar94/java-multithreading/README.md

 # Multithreading in Java

-The repository contains the program related to the multithreading in the Java.
+The project has the multithreading programs.